-Understanding who your Supplemental Nutrition Assistance Program (SNAP) Employment and Training (E&T) program serves and the services and supports that program participants seek is a necessary first step to operating an effective program.
+Understanding who your Supplemental Nutrition Assistance Program (SNAP) employment and training (E&T) program serves and the services and supports that program participants seek is a necessary first step to operating an effective program.
 If programs are not designed to offer what SNAP participants want or need, participants will not enroll or stay engaged.

 There are many ways SNAP agencies can collect and use data to better understand the needs of SNAP and SNAP E&T program participants and use that data for continuous improvement of State SNAP E&T programs.
 State agencies can use existing administrative data to better understand the characteristics of those who do and do not choose to participate in E&T programs.
-In addition, conducting surveys, focus groups, and listening sessions with SNAP participants allows agencies to better understand what participants think is working well and not as well in the SNAP E&T program.
-Many SNAP State agencies are already working to bring perspectives of program participants into conversations about program design and operation, as are many service providers.
+In addition, conducting surveys, focus groups, and listening sessions with SNAP participants allows agencies to better understand what participants think is working well and not as well in the SNAP E&T program and to include participants' voices in the program design.
+Many SNAP State agencies are already working with program participants to bring the lived experiences of participants into conversations about program design and operation, as are many service providers.
 The Food and Nutrition Service (FNS) is interested in better supporting this work.